expo/create-react-native-app/ISSUE_TEMPLATE.md

 ## Reproducible Demo

-If you're able, please provide a minimized reproducible demonstration of the problem you're reporting.
+Please provide a minimized reproducible demonstration of the problem you're reporting.

 Issues that come with minimal repro's are resolved much more quickly than issues where a maintainer has to reproduce themselves.